memecoder12345678/Zerionyx/README.md

 ## Recommended Environment
 - **For learning**: Python 3.11+ (best for beginners and educational purposes)
 - **For automation**: PyPy 3.11 (recommended when running repetitive tasks or automation scripts)
-- **IDE recommendation**: Use [Zerion Editor](https://memecoder12345678.github.io/zerion/docs.html#Zerion-Editor) with syntax highlighting for the best learning experience
+- **IDE recommendation**: Use [Zerionyx Editor](https://memecoder12345678.github.io/Zerionyx/docs.html#Zerionyx-Editor) with syntax highlighting for the best learning experience
 - **Note**: While the language is designed for simplicity, PyPy can significantly speed up automation tasks

 ## Website

-Visit the official Zerion website for an introduction and more information: [Zerion Language Website](https://memecoder12345678.github.io/zerion/)
+Visit the official Zerionyx website for an introduction and more information: [Zerionyx Language Website](https://memecoder12345678.github.io/Zerionyx/)

 ## Documentation

-The official Zerion documentation is available at [Zerion Documentation Website](https://memecoder12345678.github.io/zerion/docs.html)
+The official Zerionyx documentation is available at [Zerionyx Documentation Website](https://memecoder12345678.github.io/Zerionyx/docs.html)

-## Zerion Philosophy
+## Zerionyx Philosophy

 > Clarity is better than cleverness.
 >